Ada-Developers-Academy/core-unit-3/useeffect-and-calling-apis/useeffect-after-render.md

 To use the `useEffect` hook, we call the `useEffect` function with two parameters:

 1. A function that describes what to do _after the component fully renders_ during `componentDidMount` and `componentDidUpdate`.
 1. A "dependency" array.
-The array contains references to any _props or state_ to _watch_.
+This array contains references to any _props or state_ to _watch_.
 Whenever any watched props or state update, `useEffect` will run as part of `componentDidUpdate`.
    - If we don't define this array, `useEffect` will be called during _every_ `componentDidUpdate`.
+That is, every time the component re-renders.
    - This array can be empty `[]` to indicate we are not watching for any updates.

 ### Syntax: Executing `useEffect` After Specific Values Change

-Firstly, each file that uses `useEffect` should import it:
+First, each file that uses `useEffect` should import it:

 ```js
 import { useEffect } from "react";
 ```

-Now, observe this example of `useEffect`:
+Now, consider the following example of `useEffect`.

+Keep in mind that this should not be taken as an example of how to log output in response to a button press, since we could simply do that directly in an event handler.
+Instead, we can imagine there being multiple ways that the monitored state value could be updated.
+And rather than logging, we could take any number of actions in response to the state change.

 <!-- prettier-ignore-start -->
 ```js